Kritiii17/Dissertation/README.md

   - Chosica.ipynb - python notebook to test the generalization of model at Chosica site.

 - **Figures Folder**
-  - Conatins all the images used in the Thesis.
+  - Contains all the images used in the Thesis.

 ## Installation